algife/crud-rest-api-express-typescript-node-postgres-docker-backend/README.md

 ## Description

-This is a **REST API** built in **TypeScript / Express.js / Node.js** to perform generic **CRUD operations**.
-It follows HATEOAS best practices.
-It has been developed from scratch to serve as a boilerplate for future projects.
+This is a boilerplate **REST API** built from scratch in **TypeScript / Express.js / Node.js** to perform generic **CRUD operations** with generic items.
+It follows HATEOAS best practices and includes ROUTE VALIDATION using json schemas with [express-json-validator-middleware](https://www.npmjs.com/package/express-json-validator-middleware).

 ## Technologies